Steve Colgate — A Legacy of Dedication to the Art of Sailing

 Never one to say no to a sailing invitation, in January 2007 Steve joined SAIL magazine’s editor-in-chief to sail up the Beagle Channel and around Cape Horn on the skippered yacht Seal.
 “Each time I take the helm, no matter where I am, my body and soul relax into the rhythm of the sea,” says Steve.

 Steve’s expertise extends well beyond sailing instruction.
 With noted marine architect Jim Taylor, he created the design concept for the Colgate 26, a performance sailboat which was awarded the 1997 Cruising World magazine “Boat of the Year,” in the Pocket Cruiser Division.
-Considered the definitive training boat, fleets of Colgate 26 sailboats are used by the U.S. Naval Academy, U.S. Coast Guard Academy, Maine Maritime Academy, United Kingdom Sailing Academy and Eckerd College as well as other service institutions and sailing schools.
+Considered the definitive training boat, fleets of Colgate 26 sailboats are used by the U.S. Naval Academy, U.S. Coast Guard Academy, Maine Maritime Academy, United Kingdom Sailing Academy, and Eckerd College as well as other service institutions and sailing schools.
 It is also popular among sailing club racers and day sailors.
 The Colgate 26 is “for sale.”
 If you are interested in test sailing a Colgate 26 with thoughts about purchasing one new or used, Steve Colgate is your soft-spoken, friendly “salesman.”
 Give him a call at 239-985-7505 or 239-218-0471 (his cell).